 Primary operating location address;

-Hour-meter reading gathered within 30 days of January 1 of the first year the Forklift will be maintained as a Dedicated Emergency Forklift; and
+Hour-meter reading gathered within 30 calendar days of January 1 of the first year the Forklift will be maintained as a Dedicated Emergency Forklift; and

 Date of hour-meter reading.

 Annual Reports.
-Subsequent to the submittal of the Initial Report, the Responsible Official shall submit Annual Reports to the Executive Officer between January 1 and April 30 of each year subsequent to the submittal of the Initial Report.
+The Responsible Official shall submit Annual Reports to the Executive Officer between January 1 and April 30 of each year subsequent to the submittal of the Initial Report.
 Annual Reports shall include the following information:

 Dates of Emergency Operations the Forklift supported during the previous calendar year; and